Contents

 A flimsy, budget tripod will hold you back, but you can easily pick up models that are good enough for $50-60.

-- A red headlamp – since you are going to be going out in the dark you will something to help you see.
+- A red headlamp – Since you are going to be going out in the dark you will need something to help you see.
 However, regular white or yellow light from torches ruins your night vision so you are best with red light, which does not.
 Having it as a headlamp also means you have your hands free.

-- Camera memory card – again, check you’ve got the essentials packed so you don’t waste your planning
+- Camera memory card – Again, check you’ve got the essentials packed so you don’t waste your planning.

-- Light pollution filter – a bit more advanced, but these can be used to improve images taken from light-polluted locations.
+- Light pollution filter – A bit more advanced, but these can be used to improve images taken from light-polluted locations.
 This is not essential and you can one to add to your setup later if you’re keen on taking this further.

 It’s not as fun as getting a new bit of gear, but the greatest camera in the world will lose to a lesser one if the conditions aren’t right.